nhu92/popgen2021/Recombination.md

 R
 ```
 Then you will enter a R session to type or copy your code.
 The code for generating plot for r<sup>2</sup> is [here](https://github.com/gudusanjiao/popgen2021/blob/main/R2_plot.R).

+Try to interpret the result.
+How does it look like?
+Why there are non-recombination blocks?
+How does it relate to gender/sex chromosome?
 ## Calculate LD decay using 'ngsLD'